RehabAbotalep/RehabAbotalep.github.io/_posts/2023-09-05-tfvc-to-git.md

 ![import-TFVC-tfs.gif](/assets/images/tfvc-git/git-tfs.gif)

+**❗ NOTES ❗**

-**❗ Note ❗:** The cloning process can take a significant amount of time, depending on the size of your TFVC repository and its history.
+- The cloning process can take a significant amount of time, depending on the size of your TFVC repository and its history.
+I have worked on a repository that was **2 GB** in size with **3 branches**, and it took approximately **4 hours** to complete the migration.

+- If your repository's name contains spaces, it's essential to enclose it within double quotes when initiating the migration process.
+For example, if you intend to migrate a repository named `example repo` from `https://dev.azure.com/TestOrg`, run the following command:

+    `git tfs clone https://dev.azure.com/TestOrg $/"example repo"`

 ## Summary